 High School students are coming together to learn, to work and to bring out the best in one another.
 Choices in clothing should support this.
 Students should come dressed in a way that is practical, comfortable, and appropriate for the day's activities, be they academic, artistic, movement, or in the laboratory.
-The clothes students wear should not be excessively distracting to our work.
 All students need to be sufficiently covered to meet the common standards of modesty.
 Attire that glamorizes drug or alcohol use, hostility, violence, or sexual themes is contrary to our purpose.
 For safety reasons shoes are always required.
 When we are at the Lower School, we follow the Lower School dress code.